How long till I get my order?

 The majority of our suppliers no longer use single use plastics or plastic packaging and we continue to look to eliminate it.

-We do not supply our products in plastics, instead opting for a glassine bags (Glassine paper is 100% recyclable and biodegradable) which is an environmentally friendly and sustainable alternatives to plastics, films, and foils.
+We only use recycled plastics that can be recycled or glassine bags (Glassine paper is 100% recyclable and biodegradable) which is an environmentally friendly and sustainable alternatives to plastics, films, and foils.

 As our product ranges evolves different packaging may be used, but we will seek to use biodegradable and recyclable plastic alternatives.